 2. Remember, watching videos is not a substitute for working through GRE questions from scratch.
 Magoosh questions are not as complex or challenging as real ETS GRE questions.

 3. Force yourself to analyze ETS problems; don't just rely on the Magoosh answer explanations.
-You need to be able to explain problems in your words, not just follow someone else's explanation.
+You need to be able to explain problems in your words and do them without any help, not just follow someone else's explanation.

 5. You're using a one-size-fits-all course; be open to adjusting techniques if they don't work for you.